Capital One Venture X Credit Card

 Adequate: Use for Gift Cards or Travel

-Book Travel: We've already discussed the Capital One Purchase Eraser above, but you can also book travel through the Capital One travel site.
-Points are worth a penny each (same as with the Purchase Eraser) for travel bookings.
+Book Travel: You can book travel through the Capital One travel portal.
+Points are worth a penny each for travel bookings.
 Because Capital One is a third-party site, though, you may not receive elite benefits and/or points with the travel provider.

 Gift Cards: You can also purchase gift cards using Capital One Miles.
 In most cases, these miles are also worth a penny each.